Make Easter Traffik Free – Church Resources

 It is currently estimated that the West African cocoa industry uses more than 2 million child labourers.
 On some cocoa farms in rural parts of Cote d’Ivoire, children as young as 8 are trafficked to harvest cocoa beans in dangerous conditions.
 Instead of attending school, child labourers work 12-hour days on cocoa farms.

-In conversation with cocoa farmers, STOP THE TRAFFIK have found that one of the key drivers associated with the use of trafficked and child labour is the low price that farmers receive for their cocoa beans.
+In conversation with cocoa farmers, Be Slavery Free (formerly Stop the Traffik) have found that one of the key drivers associated with the use of trafficked and child labour is the low price that farmers receive for their cocoa beans.
 In 2017, the global minimum price of cocoa dropped by 40%.
 Even before this drop, key industry experts were saying that farmers needed to receive 3-4 times what they were receiving for their crop in order to provide for themselves and their families (earn what we call a ‘living income’).
 Though cocoa prices have begun rising again, farmers are still vulnerable to price changes.

 In the midst of this volatility, none of the 6 major chocolate companies have adequately committed to ensuring their cocoa farmers receive a living income.